Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 How to check Medicare eligibility online for free?

 Just the essentials...

-The Medicare website provides information on eligibility at no costs
+The Medicare website provides information on eligibility at no cost

-The Medicare website provides a sign-up option at no costs
+The Medicare website provides a sign-up option at no cost

 Information Needed to Check Medicare Eligibility

-One may have to post similar identifying information for the spouse or partner.
-Spouse or partner includes divorced and separated couples because the work history of one spouse or partner can benefit the other.
+The terms spouse and partner will also include divorced and separated couples because the work history of one spouse or partner can benefit the other.

 Check Online for Free at Medicare.gov

 The Medicare website lists the general qualifications to get Medicare coverage.
 It also has resources to determine the applicant’s eligibility for Medicare.

 Social Security is an independent federal agency.
 Social Security helps people enroll in Medicare when they are ready to retire or whether they choose to continue working.